My Venture X Business Application Experience

 “The bonus may not be available for existing or previous Spark cardholders.”

 Admittedly that’s pretty broad.
 A Capital One spokesperson has clarified to me that this refers specifically to having the Capital One Spark Cash Plus (review) (Rates & Fees).
 So if you currently have the Capital One Spark Cash Plus, you won’t be eligible for the bonus on the Venture X Business.
-However, anecdotally (as I’ll share below), it would appear that past Capital One Spark Cash Plus cardmembers are eligible for the Venture X Business, including the bonus.
+However, anecdotally (as I’ll share below), past Capital One Spark Cash Plus cardmembers are eligible for the Venture X Business, including the bonus.

 You absolutely are eligible for the Capital One Venture X Business if you have any other Capital One business card, like the Capital One Spark Miles for Business (review) (Rates & Fees).